One Week in Israel: An Unforgettable Itinerary Featuring Tel Aviv, Jerusalem, and the Dead Sea

 • Day 8: Depart

-If you've more days then you can visit Bethlehem, Nazareth, Haifa and Eiat
+If you've more days then you can visit Bethlehem, Nazareth, Haifa and Eiat.

 Day 1: Arrive In Tel Aviv

-Fly into Tel Aviv and settle down into your hotel.
-Tel Aviv is the second largest city and the economic center of Israel.
-In the afternoon join a guided walking tour of the city, where you'll discover the history of the Old Jaffa city.
-Then relax at the beach.
+Arrive in Tel Aviv and check into your hotel.
+As Israel's second largest city and its economic hub, Tel Aviv has much to offer.
+In the afternoon, take part in a guided walking tour to explore the rich history of Old Jaffa.
+Afterward, unwind at the beach.

-Best location to book your stay in Tel Aviv is the City Center area.
+Best area to stay in Tel Aviv: Best location to book your stay in Tel Aviv is the City Center area.

 The Clock Tower (Tel Aviv)